Make-School-Courses/FEW-1.1-Web-Foundations/assignments/assignment-08.md

 - HTML - Use semantic HTML
 - CSS -
  - Typographic styles
  - Flex Box
  - CSS Grid
 - JavaScript
  - Variables and Functions
  - JS and DOM
  - Event Listeners

 This may sound like a lot at first.
-Looking back on the tutorials realize any one of the tutorials contain a majority of items on the list.
+Looking back on the tutorials realize any one of the tutorials contains a majority of items on the list.

 Here are a few suggestions to get started: